microsoft/sca-fuzzer/docs/modules.md

   size while still maintaining the violation-inducing behavior.
 * `fuzzer.py` - implements `fuzz` mode that utilizes all main components to perform end-to-end hardware fuzzing.
-* `coverage.py` - implements
+* `coverage.py` - will collect coverage in the future; currently not in use.
+* `factory.py` - used to configure revizor accordingly to the user provided YAML configuration.
+Implements a simplified version of the Factory pattern:
-* `factory.py` - defines a series of dictionaries that allows revizor to choose between various generation techniques, executors, analysers, etc. This will be especially useful when revizor supports multiple ISAs.
+  Defines a series of dictionaries that allows revizor to choose between various contract, generation techniques, executors, analysers, etc.
+  In future, it be also used to implement  multiple-ISA support.
-* `interfaces.py` - defines a number of classes used by the test case generator to generate valid assembly (`Instruction`, `BasicBlock`, `Operand`s, etc.)
+* `interfaces.py` - defines abstract classes (i.e., interfaces) of all main
+  components of revizor (e.g., abstract  `Executor`, `Model`, `TestCase`, `Input`, etc)
-* `isa\_loader.py` - defines the `InstructionSet` class, used to load an ISA's specifications from an XML file provided via the [command-line interface](cli.md).
+* `isa\_loader.py` - defines the `InstructionSet` class, used to load an ISA's specifications from a JSON file provided via the [command-line interface](cli.md).
 * `service.py` - defines logging, statistical, and other services to all other modules within revizor.

-## Assembly Generation
+## Architecture-specific Implementation

+The modules above are ISA-independent.
+The architecture-specific implementations are located in the subdirectories.
+For example, the implementation of the modules for the x86-64 architecture is located in `src/x86/`.
+It's structure largely mirrors the main modules of revizor (e.g., `x86_model.py` contains x86-specific parts of the **Model** module).
+The only unique parts are:

+* `*_target_desc.py` - defines constants describing the ISA (e.g., a list of
+  available registers) and some helper functions.
+* `isa_spec/get_spec.py` - a script for transforming the ISA description provided by the CPU vendor (different for every vendor) into a unified JSON format
+* `executor/` - contains a low-level implementation of the executor.
+The implementation will be different for each architecture.
+For black-box x86 CPUs, it is a Linux kernel module.

+## Abstract Test Case

 This describes a number of Python classes within revizor that define parts of an assembly test case.
 Revizor's TCG uses them to generate syntactically-valid assembly.
+The classes are defined in `interfaces.py`.

 #### `OperandSpec`